bolognalab/bolognalab.github.io/schedule-Instructions.md

 <link rel="stylesheet" href="../assets/css/calendar.css" />
 ```
 * Feel free to play around with the CSS as you wish, but be careful when changing the size of any element, as the events schedule should stay responsive for mobile devices!

+* The same is true for the functionality of the event schedules: the functionality of all scheduules is controlled in ``/assets/js/calendarEvents.js`` - if you want to make changes, please make a copy of that file and edit ``[YOUR FOLDER]/programm_cal.html`` to link to the new file.